sirikon/gratin/README.md

 itself) and apply each of them to the database in separate transactions, creating a changelog in the database to keep track of all the applied migrations.

+And, because it's just code, you can do whatever you want to get the proper database credentials, do some tasks before or after migrating, etc.

+Now all you have to do is run it with something like [ts-node](https://github.com/TypeStrong/ts-node) or compile it with Typescript `tsc`.

+## Database support

+Currently, only PostgreSQL.
+But you could create a new implementation of `IDatabase` on your own and use it.
+The PostgreSQL implementation is included in the package as a commodity.

 ## Credits